1njiku/1njiku.github.io/README.md

-# Greetings Earth-form!
+# Greetings Earthling!
 I come in peace :space_invader:
 <h3> Introduction </h3>
 My name is Teresiah (pronounced te-re-see-ah) and I am a recent convert to the world of data.
 I like to think my conversion began late last year but really I've been tinkering with data (via Excel spreadsheets) since arount 2016 during my previous career as a pharmacist.
 Since then, I've made the plunge into a full career pivot and will use this space to document my journey.
   Karibuni :smile: